Azure/bicep/docs/installing-nightly.md

 # Installing the "Nightly" build of bicep CLI and VS Code extension

 >**Note**: only install the nightly if you'd like to try the bleeding edge capabilities of bicep.
 These are much more likely to have undiscovered bugs or other issues.
+If you find anything, please open an issue.

 We are not currently publishing "nightly" releases, but you can grab the latest bits by viewing the latest Action workflows for the `main` branch (or any other branch).